devMEremenko/XcodeBenchmark/ReadMe.md

 **Q: Why is CocoaPods not excluded from git-repo?**
 - The project is also used by non-programmers.
 Let's *keep it simple*.

+## YouTubers and bloggers

+You are free to use these results in your videos and articles as well as to run XcodeBenchmark to compare Macs.
+Please make sure to add [the link](https://github.com/devMEremenko/XcodeBenchmark/) to this repository.

 ## Contribution

 - **If you have any non-Apple hardware components - submit your results to the `Custom Hardware` table.**